nirbenz/spotify_playlist_from_html/README.md

 To get your Spotify user id, go into Spotify, click your Name, and in the account page that's click `Share->Copy Profile Link`.

 You'll get something like this: `https://open.spotify.com/user/<user_id>?<some_junk>` which has the `user_id` you need.

+To use the StreamingToPlaylist module, you need to download your spotify data.
+Enter your account dashboard at https://www.spotify.com/.
+In the privacy settings, apply for the download of your personal data.
+This might take a few days.
+When you get the mail, download the zip archive and place the MyData dir path as the spotify_data_path parameter.